DataONEorg/ca/README.md

   cd ..
   mkdir DataONEProdIntCA
   cd DataONEProdIntCA
-  mkdir certs crl newcerts private req touch index.txt
+  mkdir certs newcerts private req touch index.txt
+  # No need to edit the config file; uses the one from the root CA

    ###
   # This is how we did it originally:
   # ### OMIT FOR CROSS SIGNING ###
-  #  Edit openssl.cnf
       # openssl req -new -newkey rsa:4096 -keyout /Volumes/DataONE/DataONEProdCA.key \
       #   -out req/DataONEProdIntCA.csr -config ../DataONEProdRootCA/openssl.cnf